Enjoying the National Trails whatever your ability

 The King Charles III England Coast Path has been designed to be as accessible as possible with minimal use of barriers such as stiles.
 However the nature of the coast means that there are steps in places, often long flights of steep steps.
 In other places the path may follow paved promenades or other land suitable for wheelchair users, including people using most types of mobility vehicles or people with reduced mobility.
 Other motor vehicles are not permitted.

-The Allonby to Whitehaven stretch has been desigend to be as accessible as possible.
+The Allonby to Whitehaven stretch has been designed to be as accessible as possible.
 There are 2 stiles, these are at a railway crossing on Network Rail land.

 The local authority should be able to advise on which stretches are barrier and step-free.
 You can find local authority contact details for the King Charles III England Coast Path in the North West on the Contact Us page.

-In early 2022 new accessible signage was trialled on the Silecroft to Green road section.
-These signs have Braille stickers and QR codes, allowing access to a digital version of sign text for use with mobile phone screen-reading software.
-You can view the sign content here.
+From early 2022 new accessible signage is being trialled on new stretches of KCIIIECP in the north west.
+Some of these signs have Braille stickers and QR codes, allowing access to a digital version of sign text for use with mobile phone screen-reading software.
+You can view these pages in advance here:

 An Easy Access Walks Leaflet for Arnside and Silverdale AONB is available to download on the Leaflets page.